 October 2016 – Port Authority Board authorizes debt service support for up to $284 million in borrowing for Portal North Bridge by Gateway Program Development Corporation (GDC), and up to $18 million in associated fees (subject to facility certification and other conditions).

 November 2016 – The Gateway Program Development Corporation (GDC) is incorporated as a New Jersey non-profit corporation to advance and deliver the Gateway Program.

 January 2017 – GDC enters into Emerging Projects Agreement with USDOT for technical cooperation on low-cost long-term federal loans.

 February 2017 – Port Authority Board approves 2017-2026 Capital Plan that includes $2.7 billion for the Gateway Program; amount includes previously authorized funding for preliminary engineering (March 2016) and Portal North Bridge (October 2016, subject to facility certification and other conditions); remainder of Capital Plan amount requires board approval.

 May 2017 – NJ TRANSIT Board authorizes the award of the early work construction contract for the Portal North Bridge Project.

 July 2017 – Hudson Tunnel Project Draft Environmental Impact Statement released, with public hearings held in NY and NJ.

-*Summer/Fall 2017 – Early work to begin in preparation for Portal Bridge construction.
+October 2017 – Early work begins in preparation for Portal Bridge construction.